 The campus has previously been recognised for its innovative approach and excellence in design.
-The site historically received the Sulman Medal in 1978, and a 1972 RAIA Merit Award and a Royal Australian Horticultural Society Award for Bush Landscape Design.
+The site historically received the Sulman Medal for architecture in 1978, and a 1972 RAIA Merit Award and a Royal Australian Horticultural Society Award for Bush Landscape Design.
+In 2023, Hindmarsh won the Master Builder Association (MBA) award for Adaptive Re-Use: $20 Million & Over.

 To preserve the heritage of the site, Hindmarsh carefully delivered the substantial upgrade with a focus on preserving Lindfield’s’ legacy.
 These works included building conservation works, façade restoration elements and repairing the existing concrete façade which have been affected by concrete cancer.